McFateM/rootstalk-static/content/volume-vi-issue-1/brown.md

 articletype: "Essay"
 headerimage_dg: "grinnell:28752"
 headshot_dg: "grinnell:28542"
-tags: [ "featured", "culture" ]
+tags: [ "featured", "culture", "essay", "memoir" ]
 authorbio: "***[Dartanyan Brown](https://www.dartanyan.com/About_Me.html)*** is an Iowa musician, journalist and educator with a 40-year career in the arts.
 He is an inductee into the [Iowa Blues](http://cibs.org/events-programs/iowa-blues-hall-of-fame/), and [Rock ‘n Roll](https://www.iowarocknroll.com/) Halls Of Fame.
 Dartanyan and his late father Ellsworth Brown are both inductees of the [Iowa Jazz Hall of Fame](https://www.cjc-dsm.org/HallofFame.aspx).
 He lives in Des Moines, Iowa with Visual Artist [Paula Egan](http://paulaegan.com/).

 Dartanyan Brown began telling his remarkable story in Volume V, Issue 1 of Rootstalk.
 A native Iowan, born at nearly the exact middle of the 20th Century, he has been front-and-center for many of American culture’s most defining struggles, particularly the Civil Rights movement and the advent of revolutions in music and technology.
 Where many people content themselves with one career, Brown has had at least four: in journalism, in musical performance, in the tech sector and in education.

 In [the first excerpt](https://rootstalk-archive.grinnell.edu/index.php/article/my-integrated-life-part-i) of his story, Brown told of his musician parents, his early years as a journalist with the *[Des Moines Register](https://www.desmoinesregister.com/)*, and his adventures in the burgeoning musical—and cultural—scenes of the 60s and 70s, when he began playing Rock-n-Roll, blues and jazz with various Midwestern bands.
 In the spring of 1973, he hit the big time when he was called to join [Chase](https://en.wikipedia.org/wiki/Chase_(band)), the jazz-fusion band fronted by seminal trumpet player Bill Chase.

 In the story’s [second excerpt](https://rootstalk-archive.grinnell.edu/index.php/article/my-integrted-life-part-ii), published in Volume V, Issue 2, Brown described the dramatic arc of his personal history, taking him from Des Moines to Chicago, and then into a grueling schedule of gigs and recording sessions which would last for a single whirlwind year, ending when Bill Chase and two of Brown’s other band-mates died in a plane crash on their way to a concert date in Minnesota.
 While that was the end of Brown’s adventure in the front ranks of the 70s jazz-fusion scene, it was far from the end of his journey.
 In typical fashion, he picked up the pieces, returning to Des Moines to begin an entirely new adventure as societal changes reshaped America’s cultural landscape yet again."
 ---

-{{% figure_dg pid="28564" caption="Dartanyan Brown and tme members of the Drake University Jazz Band in 1974.
+{{% figure_dg pid="28564" caption="Dartanyan Brown and the members of the Drake University Jazz Band in 1974.
 He is seated front row center with his bass.
-Future wif Marcia Miget is at the end of the second row, on the right, holding her saxophone and flute." %}}
+Future wife Marcia Miget is at the end of the second row, on the right, holding her saxophone and flute." %}}

 When I got back to Des Moines in the Fall of 1974, I saw that many things had changed.
 I returned to [Drake University](https://www.drake.edu/), where I found the jazz band energized by several new young members who had a lot of enthusiasm.
 Robert Weast, band director and now a good friend, introduced me to a freshman woodwind player named Marcia Miget early in the 1974-75 academic year.
 Marcia, from Perryville, Missouri, immediately charmed anyone who heard her play either woodwinds or keyboard.
 We shared an instinctive musical communication, and before long we were playing together.
 Marcia played in an off-campus band called the Midwest Express.
 Beside her, the group included Drake student and keyboardist Bobby Parker, Des Moines resident musicians Danny Nicholson (guitar), Terry Condor (bass), John Grgurich (drums) and blues shouter Big Mike Edwards, who rounded out the group.
 Big Mike brought an intense vocal energy which really made the band a popular force in town.
 It was great to jam with kick-ass players on the local scene again.
 No big egos, no high stakes; just play your ass off and have fun.

 I’d really wanted to concentrate on finishing up my degree and even, possibly, return to reporting.
 I’d felt like I’d “been there, done that” as far as music was concerned and I certainly didn’t anticipate having a band as fun or successful as Chase again soon---if ever.